-The creation, rehearsal and presentation of performance events applying elements of interdisciplinary performance theory.
+The creation, rehearsal and presentation of a performance piece applying elements of interdisciplinary performance theory and practice.

 |Paper title||Performance Project|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - THEA 152 and 36 300-level PERF, MUSI, THEA or DANC points.

 - Schedule C

 - Enrolments for this paper require departmental permission.